YouliangYuan/Anonymous/README.md

 ## Data Process

+Please first download our training and test data [here](https://huggingface.co/datasets/anonymous0321/anonmyous) and save them to the `data` directory.

+There are four files:

+- `train_polaris.parquet`: Training data for RL with RRM.
+- `test_polaris.parquet`: Test data for RL with RRM.
+- `train_rrm.parquet`: Training data for RRM.
+- `test_rrm.parquet`: Test data for RRM.

 In the experiments, our reward function will be automatically selected based on the `data_source` entry in the training data.
 The corresponding code is in `verl/utils/reward_score/__init__.py`: